 After leaving the Air Force, George attended the University of South Carolina School of Law, where he graduated with honors in 2011.

-Chasing a desire to represent injured individuals, George accepted a job at Chappell, Smith & Arden, where he eventually became a partner.
+Chasing a desire to represent injured individuals, George accepted a job at a personal injury law firm, where he eventually became a partner.
+In 2023, he co-founded Smith, Born, Leventis, Taylor & Vega, LLC.
 His practice focuses on workers’ compensation and personal injury cases.

-During his time at Chappell, Smith & Arden, he has literally helped hundreds of injured individuals.
+During the course of his legal career, he has literally helped hundreds of injured individuals.

 While it's impossible for George to select just one case that he is most proud of, there is a case that stands out.
 The case involved a client who had been severely injured to the point he could never work again.
 The case was heavily contested, but George was able to secure the maximum available benefits under the Workers' Compensation Act for his client, along with significant additional monetary damages for his client's future medical expenses.
 Although the case was resolved several years ago, George remains in close contact with the client to this day.